The Ronald Reagan Myth

 Reagan officials, including ex-White House aide Michael Deaver

-and national security adviser Robert McFarlane, convicted of
+and national security adviser Robert McFarlane, convicted of various

-indicted but later pardoned by the first President Bush?
+but later pardoned by the first President Bush?

 Paying respect is one thing, and well